the-riptide/laravel-dynamic-dashboard/readme.md

 ### The Order-Setter

 Change the sort-order of items in a Model.
-It's automatically turned.
+It's automatically turned on.
 If you can want it to not work for something, you can go to the Type and put the following like in the model file:

 <code>protected $canOrder = false;</code>